SDGforskning/sdg-strings/SDG10_query_action_WoS.md

- (("promot*" OR "increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better$" OR "more efficient*" OR "more effectiv*" OR "build*" OR "accelerat*" OR "advance$" OR "advancing" OR "develop$" OR "developing" OR "development" OR "encourag*" OR "facilitat*" OR "establish*" OR "propos*" OR "implement*" OR "adopt*" OR "introduc*" OR "boost*" OR "foster*" OR "reform$" OR "reforming" OR "reformed" )
+ (("promot*" OR "increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better$" OR "more efficient*" OR "more effectiv*" OR "build*" OR "accelerat*" OR "advance$" OR "advancing" OR "develop$" OR "developing" OR "development" OR "encourag*" OR "facilitat*" OR "establish*" OR "propos*" OR "implement*" OR "adopt*" OR "introduc*" OR "boost*" OR "foster*" OR "reform$" OR "reforming" OR "reformed" OR "offer*" )
 NEAR
   (("equal" OR "equally" OR "equalit*" OR "equal opportunit*" OR "equal-opportunit*" OR "anti discriminat*" OR
-    "anti-discriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" )
+    "anti-discriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" OR "egalitar*" )
 NEAR
    ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR